code-423n4/2023-12-revolutionprotocol/README.md

 ## Attack ideas (Where to look for bugs)

-The main complexity compared to vanilla Nouns DAO is that we auction off community created art instead of a generated PFP, and we pay creators a share of raised funds.
+Compared to Nouns DAO, complexity arises from the auction of community created/voted art instead of a generated PFP, and payments to creators.
 So - focusing on ways in which the `CultureIndex` -> `VerbsToken` -> `VerbsAuctionHouse` flow can be attacked, or DOS'd to prevent community intent from manifesting is a good start.
 Additionally, exploring creator payment or governance token accumulation attack vectors is a solid start.

 ### Where to start